mvolkmann/blog/src/astro.md

 - Create the directory `src/content/dogs`.

-- Create one Markdown file for each dog inside this directory.
+- Create one content file for each dog inside this directory.

-  For example:
+  Here is an example Markdown file:

   ```md
   ---